chromice/ae/README.md

 <?= $form->close() ?>
 ```

 Most generated form controls will have HTML5 validation attributes set automatically.
-If you want to turn off HTML5 validation in all browsers that support, you should set the `novalidate` attribute on a form:
+If you want to turn off HTML5 validation in the browsers that support it, you should set the `novalidate` attribute of the form:

 ```php
 <?= $form->open(array('novalidate' => true)); ?>